thwjoy/thwjoy.github.io/_posts/2019-03-01-Large Scale GAN Training for High Fidelity Natural Image Synthesis.markdown

 \mathcal{R} = E_{x ~ p(x)}[(||\nabla_x D(x)||_F^2],
 $$

-which stabilised training but severely degrades performance.

-A further investigation would be to investigate if this noise is still present when training the discriminator with only real samples.
+which stabilised training but severely degrades performance, it is not initially clear to me why you would want to constrain the norm of the gradient to be 0, maybe to discourage sharp updates of parameters.
+Similar regularisation stratergies were also employed, but lead to similar conclusions that with a large enough constraint on the weights, stability can be achieved, but at a significant loss in performance.
-Another interesting result is that the later layers of the discriminator contain larger singular values, than the early layers.
+Another interesting result is that the later layers of the discriminator contain larger singular values than the early layers.
+This is in contrast to the generator, which indicates that the larger singular values

+#### Memorisation of the Discriminator

+The authors also investigated memorisation in the discriminator and found that instead of learning a distribution, it just learnt to overfit to the training data.
+Whilst this does provide enough of a training signal to learn $$p_g(x)$$, one would argue that generalizability is an import aspect of deep learning and in this setting the discriminator fails miserably.